moead-framework/documentation/docs/documentation.rst

 Parent Selector
 --------------------------------------

-The parent selector is set in the algorithm contructor with the parameter 'parent_selector'.
+The parent selector is set in the algorithm contructor with the parameter :code:`parent_selector`.

 The parent selector is the component used to select solutions in the neighborhood before to use genetic operators to generate new offspring.
 The parent selector is an optional